abishekatp/quantum_computing_notes/2024/101_SS_Quantum_Information.md

 ## Measurement of quantum system

-### What do we mean by measuring a quantum state of a qbit?
+### What do we mean by measuring a quantum state of a qubit?

 Without the action of measuring a quantum system we couldn't know the state of the quantum system with certainty.
 The action of measuring will reveal the state of the quantum system.
 Without measurement there is some probability associated with each classical state of the system(This idea can be generalized to more than just a classical states set.
 We will learn more about that when we learn about projective measurements in future blogs).
 As soon as we measure the system it will collapse into one of the possible classical states.
 But the measured result state that we get will depend on the probability associated with that outcome.